 First used by orcs of the Bloody Hand tribe, this +4 ram has battered down the gates of countless fortresses.
 The fist of Grummsh is named for a huge, cruel-looking iron fist that caps its thick metal shaft.
-Any orc wielding the ram is under the effect of the protection from
+Any orc wielding the ram is

 Creating new types of magic ammunition for siege weapons is relatively easy.
-To determine the market value of magical siege ammunition, use the formulas found in the Creating Magic Items section, Chapter 8: Magic Items, in the DUNCEON MASTER'S Guide and those found in Tome and Blood to determine the price.
+To determine the market value of magical siege ammunition, use the formulas found in the Creating Magic Items section, Chapter 8: Magic Items, in the DuNGEON MASTER's Guide and those found in Tome and Blood to determine the price.
 The formula is: